The Bamboo Saucer: Plot

 Test pilot Fred Norwood is flying the experimental X-109 (actually an U.S. Airforce Lockheed F-104 Starfighter jet aircraft accompanied by a chase plane, another F-104).
-During the flight testing, Norwood finds himself pursued by a flying saucer and believes he has to engage in a series of tricky aerobatics to protect himself.
-The ace pilot amazingly pulls out of a dive at Mach 3.12 (2,320.00 MPH, 3,402 Ft. per Second from 30,000 Feet), and Fred and the "experimental" X-109 plane fortunately survive the wild flight.
+During the flight Norwood finds himself pursued by a flying saucer and has to engage in a series of tricky aerobatics to protect himself.
 Once on the ground, Norwood is informed that the radar tracking his jet picked up no other aircraft near him except the chase plane.
-Though Norwood insists on what he saw, his superiors, who were monitoring his vital signs, think he has had a series of hallucinations, they chastise him and order him off the project.
-Blanchard, the USAF pilot of the chase plane, exits the room in an obviously frightened and nervous state; he parrots words about not seeing another aircraft on the flight and that the reported event was merely an aerial inversion.
-When shaky Blanchard falters with his explanation, he is again prompted what to say by the panel members in the room.
+Though Norwood insists on what he saw, his superiors believe he has had a series of hallucinations and order him off the project.
+Blanchard, under pressure from the USAF, testifies that the UFO was an optical illusion caused by aerial inversion.

-Now angered and determined, Fred Norwood decides to prove what he saw by patrolling the area in a USAF surplus North American P-51 Mustang equipped with futuristic laser radar until he reaches the point of exhaustion.
+Norwood decides to prove what he saw by patrolling the area in a surplus North American P-51 Mustang equipped with futuristic laser radar until he reaches the point of exhaustion.
 As Norwood sleeps, his best friend, Joe Vetry, a fellow pilot who is married to Norwood's sister Dorothy, takes off in the Mustang when the radar set picks up an unidentified flying object.
-Fred and Dorothy view Joe's aircraft vanish off the radar screen; later Federal Aviation Administration crash investigators tell Fred that his friend's Mustang disintegrated in mid air in a manner similar to the accounts of the Mantell UFO incident.
+Fred and Dorothy see Joe's aircraft vanish off the radar screen; later Federal Aviation Administration crash investigators tell Fred that the Mustang disintegrated in mid air in a manner similar to the accounts of the Mantell UFO incident.